bodenmoraski/MultiFinal-Michels-Moraski/README.md

 2. **Fundraising Efficiency (20%)**
    - Evaluates how effectively fundraising dollars are used
    - Formula: Contributions and Grants / Fundraising Expenses
-   - Normalized to a 0-1 scale (capped at 10:1 ratio)
+   - Normalized to a 0-1 scale (capped at 10:1 ratio for now)

 3. **Revenue Sustainability (15%)**
    - Assesses the stability of revenue sources